Compilation

 In case a routine is repeated (i.e. has a non-empty repetition

-to the repetition rules and the repetition specification itself gets updated using the parameter map.
+to the repetition rules; the repetition specification itself gets updated using the parameter map.